How to Use a Sex Swing (Without Pulling Any Muscles)

-Let's consider a position like Stand & Carry, for instance, which requires that one partner (the partner doing the penetrating) hold the other partner koala-bear style and thrust into them.
+Consider a position like stand and carry, for instance, which requires that one partner (the partner doing the penetrating) hold the other partner koala-bear style and thrust into them.
 Not only does this set-up require the partner with a penis or strap-on be strong and coordinated AF (seriously, imagine holding a human in your arms and thrusting without tipping over), it also requires the receiving partner to have decent hip mobility, strong quads, and be smaller-bodied.
 In short, it's a position that sounds cool but is only accessible to a very specific partner combo.

-"A sex swing gives couples of any strength, height, and weight the ability to try this kind of position," according to Stubbs.
-First, you'd adjust the swing so that when the receiving partner sits/lies back, they're aligned genital-to-genital with the standing partner.
+This is where a swing comes in: "A sex swing gives couples of any strength, height, and weight the ability to try this kind of position," according to Stubbs.
+When using a sex swing for these positions, you'd adjust the swing so that when the receiving partner sits/lies back, they're aligned genital-to-genital with the standing partner.
 The penetrating partner can then hold the swinging partner's hips and use the momentum of the swing to help with depth and rhythm, she explains.

 And be sure to check the weight limit.
 This is especially important if both of you are planning to climb aboard and try a weightless iteration of a classic partnered position like missionary or spooning.